 I. Gypsum evacuation

 II.
-Operation of Secured Landfill (SLF) leachate sump pump
+Operation of Secured Landfill (SLF) leachate sump

 III.
 Bund rectification of SLF - 4